d20-Luna/Iron-Gods/Player Options/README.md

 ### Casandalee

 While [*Pathfinder Lost Omens: Gods and Magic*](https://paizo.com/products/btq021wf?Pathfinder-Lost-Omens-Gods-Magic) offer Casandalee as a potential deity choice for clerics and champions, this adventure path is set before the Iron Goddess achieved divinity.
 Players hoping to choose her as a deity may consider [Brigh](http://2e.aonprd.com/Deities.aspx?ID=33) or [Irori](http://2e.aonprd.com/Deities.aspx?ID=10) as a replacement.

+## Class Options

+### Cyber-Soldier (Archetype)

+#### Cyber-Soldier Dedication

+**Level:** 4

+**Traits:** Uncommon, Archetype, Dedication

+**Prerequisites:** You possess a piece of cybertech

+Cyber-soldiers replace fallible flesh with precision-crafted machinery.
+Some seek to exceed the limitations of humanoid flesh, while others become cyber-soldiers through drastic repairs necessitated by horrific injuries.

+You or an ally installs a piece of cybertech (normally cyberart or a skillslot) into yourself, disregarding the Install DC.
+This piece of cybertech must have a level no greater than your Class level.

+Due to your dedication to cybertech, you become trained in Engineering Lore and Medicine.
+If you are already trained in one of these skills, you gain training in an additional skill of your choice.

+#### Cybernetic Combat

+**Level:** 6

+**Traits:** Archetype

+**Archetype:** Cyber-Soldier

+**Prerequisites:** Cyber-Soldier Dedication

+You treat your proficiency as one rank higher when using implanted weaponry or when used with a cybernetic arm and deal an additional 2 damage when meeting these conditions, or 4 additional damage if wielded with two cybernetic arms.
+This damage increases to 3 (or 6 with two cybernetic arms) if you're a master, and to 4 (or 8 with two cybernetic arms) if you're legendary.

+#### Improved Implantation

+**Level:** 8

+**Traits:** Archetype

+**Archetype:** Cyber-Soldier

+**Prerequisites:** Cyber-Soldier Dedication

+Your brain and body slots can accept one more piece of cybertech than normal.
+Additionally, your limit on implantation points increased by half your level.

+#### Perfect Implantation

+**Level:** 16

+**Traits:** Archetype

+**Archetype:** Cyber-Soldier

+**Prerequisites:** Improved Implantation

+Your body slot can accept two more pieces of cybertech than normal.

+#### Resilience

+**Level:** 18

+**Traits:** Archetype

+**Archetype:** Cyber-Soldier

+**Prerequisites:** Cyber-Soldier Dedication

+At the start of each day, you gain 5 temporary hit points for each piece of cybertech you have installed.
+Lost temporary hit points granted from this feat are recovered at a rate of 10 points per hour.

+### Iron Priest (Cleric Doctrine)

+### Numerian Scavenger (Rogue Racket)

+### Savage Technologist (Barbarian Instinct)

+### Way of the Techslinger (Gunslinger Way)

+### Technomancer (Archetype)